Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-methods.md

 	print(aPerson)
 	```

-How do the outputs from the three `print()` statements differ?
-Or do they differ at all?
+How do the outputs from the three `print()` statements differ, or do they differ at all?
 What does this tell you about how Python's `str()` function is implemented inside the Python run-time?